 No significant transactions have been entered with the directors of the Company (being the key management personnel) during the year other than the emoluments paid to them (being the key management personnel compensation) as disclosed in note 9(a).

-The advance to an investment accounted for using the equity method and the amount due to an associate are disclosed in notes 16 and 21 respectively.
+The advance to an investment accounted for using the equity method is disclosed in note 16.

 26. COMPANY BALANCE SHEET